-Sending your personal belongings to Australia has information about the personal effects clearance process.
+- The Home Affairs fact sheet on Sending your personal belongings to Australia has information about the personal effects clearance process.

 - Once you have received notification (usually by mail) from your freight forwarder that your goods are available for clearance, collect a delivery order from the forwarder.

 - Visit the Department of Home Affairs office in your state , with your documentation and arrange customs clearance of your goods.

 - If Home Affairs wishes to retain your copy of the Unaccompanied Personal Effects Statement (B534 form), ensure you obtain a copy to present to the Department of Agriculture and Water Resources.

 - If someone else will be clearing your goods they will need to sign a statutory declaration indicating that they are doing so on your behalf.